IQSS/dataverse/scripts/backup/run_backup/README_HOWTO.txt

 Additionally, SSH access to the remote server (SshHost, above) must be provided for the user specified (SshUsername) via ssh keys.

+4. Email notifications

+Once the script completes a backup run it will send a (very minimal) status report to the email address specified in the config.ini file;
+for example:

+[Notifications]
+Email: xxx@yyy.zzz.edu

+As currently implemented, the report will only specify how many files have been processed, and how many succeeded or failed.
+In order to get more detailed information about the individual files you'll need to consult the datafilestatus table in the backup database.